Dorian forces Bahamas to find new schools for 10,000 displaced students

 NASSAU (Reuters) - Bahamian education officials are scrambling to find classroom space for up to 10,000 students displaced by Hurricane Dorian after the Category 5 storm ravaged two of the archipelago’s northern islands, destroying many school buildings.

-This week Bahamian officials set up what they called a “one-stop shop” for displaced students ages 4 to 19 inside the Thomas A. Robinson National Stadium in Nassau, the island-nation’s capital city.
+This week officials set up what they called a “one-stop shop” for displaced students ages 4 to 19 inside the Thomas A. Robinson National Stadium in Nassau, the island-nation’s capital city.

 Hundreds of young people lined up inside the sports arena’s dimly lit hallways on Thursday, waiting for vision and hearing exams, immunizations, clothing, school supplies, and referrals for counseling with volunteer psychologists.